wandb/gitbook/library/log.md

 {% tab title="Text Table" %}
 Use wandb.Table\(\) to log text in tables to show up in the UI.
 By default, the column headers are `["Input", "Output", "Expected"]`.
 The maximum number of rows is 1000.
+You can also pass a pandas `DataFrame` object.

 ```python
 # Method 1